Disability and studying

 - Autism (ASD)

 - Chronic mental health disorders.

-There are various provisions, facilities and support services available to students with a disability at Utrecht University:
+There are various adjustments or accommodations and support services available to students with a disability at Utrecht University:

 - Advice and counselling